|A beginner's guide to the history of unions|

 Increasing problems relating to a major restructuring of the British economy saw, from the late 1960s onwards, governments seeking to minimise the power that a trade union movement of between 11 and 13 million members had gained.
 Trade unions fought off many attempts to cripple them.
 Indeed, struggles to retain free trades unionism dominated the period from 1968 to 1974.

-Below: unions demonstrating against state interference in union democracy and practice in 1971 and were able within three years to make the laws inoperable.
+Trade unions demonstrating against state interference in union democracy and practice in 1971 and were able within three years to make the laws inoperable.